ORTHOPEDIC MASSAGE AND MYOFASCIAL BODYWORK

 While touch isn’t always for everyone, none of us would be alive without it.
 We needed it for our early survival and development and most of us can find soothing, grounding and integration through the right kind of touch.
 Our bodily ecosystems generally like to be listened to, to be respectfully engaged with, sometimes in a close, supportive way, sometimes with a wide and grounded neutral presence.
 This quality of listening and attuned engagement within the joint client-practitioner field of compassionate awareness has the potential to invite layers of tissue tension and nervous system overwhelm to gently release and reorganize, allowing the inherent intelligence and health within the client to bring a little more vitality, resilience and ok-ness to the present conditions.

-Book an Appointment With Sam Hammer LMT CPT
+Book an Appointment With

 What to Wear

 Wear whatever you are comfortable moving in.
-Unlike a traditional massage session, most sessions with me involve client movement on and/or off the table.
+Unlike a traditional massage session, many sessions with me involve client movement on and/or off the table.
 Athletic shorts, yoga pants and leggings, workout tops and t-shirts all work well.
 Jeans are not recommended.
 Your comfort is paramount.

 What to Expect